edamla/mediterraneanagency/_books/2021-09-01-the-art-of-fatherhood.md

 # For adding excerpt add <!--more--> and break the line
 ---
 When you visit any bookstore today, you can come across dozens of books related to “motherhood.”
-How- ever, strangely enough, there is not much written or dis- cussed about the other cornerstone of the family, which is equally important, “fatherhood.”
+However, strangely enough, there is not much written or discussed about the other cornerstone of the family, which is equally important, “fatherhood.”
 In the modern world, the mission attributed to the father seems to be limited to merely earning money and providing for the family.
 However, recent sharp fractures observed in families have proven how wrong this perception is.
-It should not be forgotten that children are the most precious trust given to us, and raising this trust in the best way pos- sible is the joint responsibility of both the mother and the father.
+It should not be forgotten that children are the most precious trust given to us, and raising this trust in the best way possible is the joint responsibility of both the mother and the father.
 A responsible father’s guidance, ethics, and good example cannot be replaced by the mother alone, someone else, or any institution.